 In general, it’s a unique and exclusive opportunity to get close to the gorillas and spend more time with them.
 Visitors who are interested in this experience should check the minimum age requirements carefully, check the physical demands of the activity and plan ahead to make sure they’re ready for this experience.

-If you’re planning a safari in Africa and are interested in seeing mountain gorillas, I would highly recommend using Trek Africa Tours as your tour operator.
+If you’re planning a safari in Africa and are interested in seeing mountain gorillas, I would highly recommend using Trek Africa Expeditions as your tour operator.
 They are experienced professionals who have been arranging safaris for many years.
 They have a deep understanding of the destination and the touristic offers, they have access to the best gorilla trekking areas and have built a reputation of providing excellent service to their customers.